hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 set of cultural norms.
 Doing this successfully indicates fluency.
-The fact that this sort of fluency is fairly common provides fairly strong evidence against linguistic incommensurability.
+The fact that this sort of fluency is fairly common provides strong evidence against linguistic incommensurability.
 (One could argue that a fluent non-native doesn't have the true "interior" phenomenological experience that a native speaker has, but